 Secondary: Photon Ball - A charged ball that deals big damage as it travels and passes through enemies plus projected barriers.

 Shift: Sentry Turret - Places an immobile turret that lasers any enemies that come within range.
 Can place multiples.

 E Ability: Photon Barrier - Fires a shield that travels straight forward, stopping any enemy fire.

 Ultimate: Teleporter - Symmetra places a teleporter exit connected to an auto-built entrance at her team's spawnpoint.

 Ultimate 2: Shield Generator - Provides 75 shields to any character in range of the building, which can be destroyed.

-After the game's biggest character rework so far, Symmetra is a whole new beast.
+Overwatch's first big character rework, Symmetra is a whole new beast.
 She can no longer provide any sort of passive protection to her team, and will be completely useless as a sole support.
 However, she does more damage than before, more reliably, and has more powerful protective tools.
 Put that photon barrier down a corridor and you're safer than behind a Reinhardt shield, at least for a limited time.
 Get someone trapped in the microwave and you're putting out more DPS than almost any other character, assuming you pre-planned with sentries.
 She's still situational, there are just a lot more of those situations - we won't know what that means in the long-run for a little while yet.

 - Genji - The turret slows, plus the fact Genji has poor spread damage and is a low-HP flanker, make Symmetra a good defensive pick against him.